hapijs/bell/API.md

 code, **Bell** provides an override method `Bell.simulate()` which puts the module into simulation mode and any strategies created while it is in this mode will return the simulated credentials.

-The `Bell.simulate(credetialsFunc)` takes a single argument:
+The `Bell.simulate(credentialsFunc)` takes a single argument:
-- `credetialsFunc` - a function called for each incoming request to the protected resource with the signature `function(request, next)` where:
+- `credentialsFunc` - a function called for each incoming request to the protected resource with the signature `function(request, next)` where:
     - `request` - the **hapi** request object.
     - `next` - the callback method using the signature `function(err, credentials)` where:
         - `err` - the error object to return an error response.